sufforest/SolidBin/README.md

 There are several binning methods that can generate these two types of information (such as CONCOCT and MetaWRAP) and we provide one method to generate the input files as follows.
 ### Coverage Profile
 The users need to modify gen_cov.sh according to the data path and run it.
+The separator in the coverage file should be tab characters.

 For conda environment, you should check whether perl is installed. or install it using conda.
 ```sh